euniswinner/Impressionist_timeline-working-/README.md

 Future Application
 This project taught me how to map "historical lifecycles."
 I plan to apply these skills to Civil Engineering to visualize infrastructure data, such as construction dates, maintenance cycles, and the durability of future public structures.

-(keep thinking about why I need to study code)